 Posted by Willy Franzen on October 18, 2008.
-Positions below updated every five minutes.
+Jobs updated daily.

 Surprise, surprise.
 We’ve selected yet another one of the Wall Street Journal’s Best Small Workplaces to be featured on One Day, One Job.
 That’s three in a row for those of you who are counting.
 We can’t express enough how helpful lists like these can be to your job search.
 Almost as helpful as Rainforest Alliance is to saving the rainforest.
 They’re a non-profit organization that “works to conserve biodiversity and ensure sustainable livelihoods by transforming land-use practices, business practices and consumer behavior.”
 How do they do this?
 By working directly with farmers, workers, business leaders, NGO’s, governments, scientists and local communities to change the way that they do agriculture to make land use more socially and environmentally responsible while maintaining its economic viability.

 Were you one of those kids who had a “Save the Rainforest” sticker on you Trapper Keeper?
 Have you always loved tree frogs and jaguars?
 Have you always wanted to take a job that will make the world a better place?
 You know what we’re going to tell you if you answered yes to any of those question, but here’s what you may not have considered.
 There are a lot of environmental organizations that take an anti-business approach to conservation.
 There are also a lot of non-profits that won’t help you build the business skills that you’ll need if you want to transition into a for-profit career.
 Rainforest Alliance works directly with businesses to certify their practices in Agriculture, Forestry, and Tourism and to help them take a greener approach.
 This business mindedness isn’t just relevant to how Rainforest Alliance pursues their mission of sustainability, it’s also part of how they develop their people – they have a strong focus on career development according to the WSJ article.